Sau Din Saas Ke

 Sau Din Saas Ke is an Indian Bollywood film directed by Vijay Sadanah and produced by Chander Sadanah.
 It stars Reena Roy, Ashok Kumar, Raj Babbar, Asha Parekh, Siddharth Kak and Bela Bose in pivotal roles.
-Lalita Pawar acted as a wicked mother in law, as she was famous for.
+Lalita Pawar played a ruthless mother-in-law, a role she was famous for.
 Reena Roy is the star of the show.
 She plays an unconventional daughter-in-law who questions society's norms of suppressing daughters-in-law.
 Reena Roy looks fierce and delivers an outstanding performance as Durga.

 It is a remake of the Marathi film Sasurvashin (1978), produced by Annasaheb Deulgaonkar, directed by Babasaheb S. Fattelal, and starring Lalita Pawar and Nilu Phule in the supporting roles.
 The film was also remade in Tamil as Marumagale Vazhga (1986) starring Suhasini.